-What is currently called “sharia law” in the world consists of the comments, inferences, or judgments of certain scholars on Qur’anic verses.
+“Sharia law” in some radical so-called Islamic countries is mistaken for God’s commands.
+What is currently called “sharia law” in the world consists of the comments, inferences, or judgments of certain scholars on Quranic verses.
 Unfortunately, there are fundamental mistakes in these laws because those comments or inferences are not made in accordance with the Hikmat (the Wisdom), which is the method of understanding the Qur’an described by God in the Qur’an.
 Therefore, the expression “sharia law” used worldwide refers mostly to the laws designed by human beings rather than God.

 Another controversy is that the attitude and beliefs of Muslims are mistaken for the rulings of Islam, though they are not in the Qur’an.
 Therefore, misinformation and prejudice about Islam prevail in the world.

-WHAT ARE THE CRITERIA TO DISTINGUISH THE TRUTH FROM FALSEHOOD ABOUT THE QUR’AN?
+WHAT ARE THE CRITERIA TO DISTINGUISH THE TRUTH FROM FALSEHOOD REGARDING THE MEANINGS OF QUR’ANIC VERSES?